guidoism/escape/study.md

   Wikipedia page about a programming paradigm where end-users are able to write their own programs (for example with spreadsheets).
 The side link box on the pages has a bunch of links to other programmig paradigms that are worth looking at.
 I hadn't heard of a bunch of them.
+* [Almost Perfect Artifacts Improve only in Small Ways:
+APL is more French than English](http://www.jsoftware.com/papers/perlis78.htm)
+  - Perlis paper

 ## Graphic Design